Leicestershire County Cricket Club: Success in the late 1990s

-Leicestershire won the county championship in 1996, and again in 1998.
-This was an amazing achievement considering the resources of the club compared to other county teams.
+Leicestershire won the county championship in 1996, and again in 1998, despite their minimal resources compared to other county teams.
 This Leicestershire side, led by Jack Birkenshaw and James Whitaker, used team spirit and togetherness to get the best out of a group of players who were either discarded from other counties or brought through the Leicestershire ranks.

 This team did not have many stars, but Aftab Habib, Darren Maddy, Vince Wells, Jimmy Ormond, Alan Mullally and Chris Lewis all had chances for England.
 West Indian all-rounder Phil Simmons was also named as one of Wisden's Cricketers of the year in 1997 while playing for the club.

 2000 and beyond: Twenty20 success and four-day struggles

 The advent of Twenty20 cricket saw Leicestershire find a new source of success, winning the domestic T20 competition in 2004, 2006 and 2011.
-However, in the era of two-division County Championship cricket they have found success more difficult to come by, having not played in the top division since 2003 and been regular "wooden spoon" contenders.
-In 2013 and 2014 they finished without a single Championship win, the first team to achieve this unwanted feat in back to back seasons since Northamptonshire just before World War II.
-In 2023 they won their first trophy for 12 years, beating Hampshire at Trent Bridge to lift the One Day Cup.
-In 2025, Leicestershire won Division Two of the County Championship to gain promotion back into the top tier of the competition after a 22-year absence.
+However, in the era of two-division County Championship cricket during the 2000s, they were perennially unsuccessful.
+Leicestershire spent 22 consecutive years in the second division between 2004 and 2025, winning regular "wooden spoons"; and in 2013 and 2014 they finished without a single Championship win, the first team to achieve this unwanted feat in back to back seasons since Northamptonshire just before World War II.
+In 2023 they won their first trophy for 12 years, beating Hampshire at Trent Bridge to win the One Day Cup.
+In 2025, Leicestershire won Division Two for the first time, finally gaining promotion back into the top tier of the competition for 2026.